lunique37/weex/README.md

 ## Contributing

-See [Weex Contributing Guide](./CONTRIBUTING.md) for more information.
+See [Weex Contributing Guide](./CONTRIBUTING.md) for more information.xp